 SimpliSafe vs. Ring Alarm — Our Thoughts

 Our favorite in this comparison is the Ring Alarm, hands down.
-While the SimpliSafe does have some advantages like the extra sensors and more flexible panic buttons, it’s really held back by the absurd gating of features behind a subscription fee.
+While the SimpliSafe does have some advantages like the extra sensors and Google Assistant support, it’s really held back by the absurd gating of features behind a subscription fee.

 With the Ring, you can unlock everything you need to keep your smart security running flawlessly with just a $10 fee.
 To get the same functionality with SimpliSafe, you’ll need to pay $25.
 That might not seem like a huge difference when you consider just a single month of service, but when you stretch things out over the years that you’re likely to use your security system, the cost of using a SimpliSafe alarm system is simply astronomical when compared to a device like the Ring.